Learn how bead blasting creates smooth satin finishes on metal parts with step-by-step tips and expert surface preparation techniques.

 - Aerospace and defense: Refining precision parts.

-- Electronics: Cleaning delicate components without scratching.
+- cURL Too many subrequests.: Cleaning delicate components without scratching.

 - Aim the nozzle and trigger the bead media to blast across the surface.